nibra/fix-copyright/README.md

 YEAR=$(git log --follow --date=format:%Y --pretty=format:"%cd" --diff-filter=A --find-renames=40% "${FILE}" | tail -n 1)
 ```

-However, the results were disappointing. `git` itself uses content similarity to find renames, whch led to
+However, the results were disappointing. `git` itself uses content similarity to find renames, which led to
 unexpected results.

 The `Git > Show History` function of PhpStorm, on the other hand, gave very plausible results for the first commit,